ignaciom6/PizzaBot/README.md

 In `main.swift` class, change `input` value in order to get the path printed on console.

-User will get an error in case the format is not correct or the coordinates are out of the grid bounds.
+The user will get an error in case the format is not correct or the coordinates are out of the grid bounds.

+The user can also run the tests changing the target to PizzaBotTests and running it from `PizzaBotTests.swift` class.

 ### Prerequisites